BerriJ/mcrps/Readme.md

 The primary data (realizations and expert predictions as quantiles) used in this paper is available in the [data](data) folder.

-Additional data is needed solely for recreating the [correlation plot](code/corrplot.R).
-That data is about 10GB in size (the trajectories of the expert predictions) and can be downloaded here or here (Please report if any of these links go unavailable).
-The data should be copied to the [data](data) folder.
+For recreating the [correlation plot](code/corrplot.R) we provide a sample of the first 100 (out of 10000) trajectories in the data folder: [data/preds_traj_sample.rds](data/preds_traj_sample.rds).
+The full dataset is about 4GB in size (the trajectories of the expert predictions) and therefore too big to be uploaded to github.
+We will provide it on request.
+If provided, the data should be placed in the data folder.
+The commented lines 1-55 in [correlation plot](code/corrplot.R) will read and process the data.

 ### Rerun the Code